plantbud/thewritepet/README.md

 - Customize how often you would like reminders

 ## Borrowed Code
 Notebook editor borrowed from draft.js.
+Navbar hover animation from bootstrap demo (https://bootstrap-menu.com/detail-animation.html).

 ## Socket stuff